auxoncorp/modality-probe/collectors/modality-probe-udp-collector/README.md

 ## Getting Started
 ### Dependencies
 The collector requires a Rust toolchain.
-The recommended toolchain management system for Rust is [Rustup].
+The recommended toolchain management system for Rust is [Rustup](https://rustup.sh).

 ### Building
-Once Rust is installed (don’t forget to follow directions about setting up `$PATH`), install the CLI with Cargo
+Once Rust is installed (don’t forget to follow directions about setting up `$PATH`), clone this repository and use Cargo to build it

-Clone this repository and use Cargo to build it locally:
+locally:

 ```
 $ git clone git@github.com:auxoncorp/modality-probe